 Or serve them alongside a bowl of soup or a salad.
 They make a perfect accompaniment!

 If you like, you can make overnight garlic knots.
 Make the dough, shape the rolls, then keep them in the fridge for up to 48 hours (covered) or in the freezer for up to 2 weeks.
-Then let them come up to room temperature and rise, and bake and top as usual.
+Then let them come to room temperature, rise, bake, and top as usual.

 Wrap these garlic knots up tightly or place them in an airtight container, and they’ll keep at room temperature for a few days.